OddyseyT/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not create a new array by itself, but .map does

 2. What is the difference between a function and a method?

+ Methods can be used inside of functions.

 3. What is closure?

+Closure is a way of closing out a function that allows you to access the data inside the function, outside the function

 4. Describe the four rules of the 'this' keyword.

+Global binding used on a global or window scale.
+Not recommended
+	Implicit binding
+	New binding used with the new keyword
+	Explicit binding used with the call method

 5. Why do we need super() in an extended class?

+it passes up the attributes to the constructor in the parent class.

 ## Project Set up